FAQ - So you just got/found/refound a SAM - What now?

 The External PSU has large smoothing caps and should be checked too.

-If you are missing keys or key posts then Quazar hold stock of these and may be able to provide a replacement.
+If you are missing keys then Quazar hold stock of these and may be able to provide a replacement.

 If you want to get the disk drives working and you have one of the original blue-button Citizen drives then it is almost certain that the rubber belt has perished with age, also replace the capacitors as already mentioned.

-You will also need the clean the heads regardless of drive type, again see the Sam Drive section here guidance.
+You will also need the clean the heads regardless of drive type.

 Once disassembled you can remove the keyboard and clean the plastic case with just soap and water, leaving it to dry completely.